technion/libscrypt/README.md

 Full transparancy on the regular application of thorough testing can be found by reviewing recent test harness results here: http://www.lolware.net/libscrypttesting.txt

+Please, no more pull requests for Windows compatibility.
+If it's important to you - fork the project.
+I have no intention of pulling an OpenSSL and becoming a maze of ifdefs for platforms I don't even have a build environment for.

 Contact
 -------
 I can be contacted at: technion@lolware.net